temporalio/documentation/docs-src/cloud/temporal-cloud-limits-sheet.md

 Each gRPC message received has a limit of 4 MB.

-### What is the maximum limit for an Event batch size?
+### What is the limit for History transaction size?

 The `DefaultTransactionSizeLimit` is configured at 4 MB, representing the maximum allowable transaction size for persisting Event Histories.